WLDG

 Our Purpose

-We hope to do this Intergenerationally and in partnership with Dioceses, Hui Amorangi, and the AWSC, by creating a provincial network where friendship and collegiality might be discovered, given and received – through networking, training and mentoring and advocacy.
+We hope to do this intergenerationally and in partnership with Dioceses, Hui Amorangi, and the Anglican Women’s Studies Centre (AWSC), by creating a provincial network where friendship and collegiality might be discovered, given and received through networking, training, mentoring and advocacy.

-If you would like to contact, receive updates or let us know how you might be able to contribute to this developing WLDG network please click here to email the group coordinator.
+If you would like to contact us, receive updates, or let us know how you might be able to contribute to this developing WLDG network, please click here to email the group coordinator.

 Key Priorities